How to integrate Google Analytics with Close CRM

 What is Attributer?

-Attributer is a small, yet efficient script that you place on your website.
+Attributer is a small bit of code that you place on your website.

 When a visitor lands on your site, Attributer gathers all the technical information from that visit and uses it to determine where the visitor originated from.